Kirkland, Washington: Little League

 Kirkland has two Little Leagues: Kirkland American Little League and Kirkland National Little League.
-Kirkland National won the 1982 Little League World Series championship.
-They defeated a team from Taiwan 6–0 on August 28, 1982.
+Kirkland National won the 1982 Little League World Series championship; they defeated a team from Taiwan 6–0 on August 28, 1982.
+The 1982 victory was subject of the ESPN 30 for 30 documentary Little Big Men.
+It also was the home to Little League's 1992 Big League Softball World Series Champions representing the Eastside District Nine Leagues.

 The Kirkland Baseball Commission provides recreational baseball for players ages 13–18.
 It is affiliated with the national Pony Baseball organization.

-The 1982 Kirkland National Little League team won the Little League World Series in Williamsport, Pennsylvania.
-That event is the subject of the ESPN 30 for 30 documentary Little Big Men.
-It also was the home to Little League's 1992 Big League Softball World Series Champions representing the Eastside District Nine Leagues.
-Since 1999, Kirkland has been the home of the Little League Junior Softball World Series held each August at Kirkland's Everest Park.
+Since 1999, Kirkland has been the home of the Little League Junior Softball World Series, which is held each August at Everest Park.

 Parks and recreation

-During the summer, residents of neighboring cities flock to Kirkland to visit Kirkland's many waterfront parks on Lake Washington.
+Kirkland's waterfront parks on Lake Washington are a popular destination during the summer months.
 Kirkland has neighborhood parks as well, contains a corner of Saint Edward State Park, and abuts the equestrian Bridle Trails State Park.
 The waterfront parks are linked by a gravel trail, which is open until dusk.
 Juanita Beach Park is another major park in Kirkland, and is a tourist attraction.
 The Cross Kirkland Corridor is a rail-trail that roughly bisects the city.

 Government

 Kirkland has a council–manager form of government, with a city manager hired by the city council.
 The seven councilmembers are elected at-large for staggered four-year terms in non-partisan elections.
 The city council selects a mayor from among its members, who serves as council chair but has no veto power.
-As of 2024, the mayor is Penny Sweet and the city manager is former King County Executive Kurt Triplett.
+As of 2024, the mayor is Kelli Curtis, and the city manager is former King County Executive Kurt Triplett.

 Education

 The majority of Kirkland is part of the Lake Washington School District, which also serves other communities.
 The school district operates two high schools, Juanita and Lake Washington, within Kirkland city limits as well as five middle schools and thirteen elementary schools.

 A portion is in the Bellevue School District and another portion is in the Northshore School District.

-The city is also home to several private schools, including Puget Sound Adventist Academy and Eastside Preparatory School, as well as several public magnet schools including the Environmental and Adventure Jr. High School, International Community School, B.E.S.T.
-High School, and Northstar Jr. High.
+The city is also home to several private schools, including Puget Sound Adventist Academy and Eastside Preparatory School, as well as several public magnet schools including the Environmental and Adventure School, International Community School, B.E.S.T.
+High School, and Northstar Middle School.

-Kirkland is home to Lake Washington Technical College and Northwest University, a small Christian college.
+Kirkland is home to Lake Washington Institute of Technology (LWTech) and Northwest University, a small Christian college.
 Additionally, Kirkland is bordered on the northwest by the campus of Bastyr University (which is technically in Kenmore).

 Economy

-According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+As of 2023, the city's unemployment rate was 3.5% and the top local employers were: